Computation and properties of the Epstein zeta function with applications to quantum systems: Crandall representation and properties of the Epstein zeta function

 \end{proof}

-These symmetries can be effectively exploited to simplify computations involving generalized lattice sums.
-The scaling symmetry allows the reduction of general lattices to the case of unit elementary cell volume, $V_\Lambda = 1$.
-Further, the translation symmetry allows us to restrict all investigations to open neighborhoods of the elementary lattice cells $\bm x \in E_\Lambda$ and $\bm y \in E_\Lambda^*$.
-Translational symmetry allows for considering sums over multi-atomic lattices, where multiple particles with specific weights are arranged in the elementary lattice cell and $\Lambda$-periodically repeated in space.
+These symmetries can be effectively exploited to simplify computations involving generalised lattice sums; see Section \ref{sec:syms}.
+Moreover, translational symmetry allows the consideration of sums over multi-atomic lattices, where multiple particles with specific weights are arranged in the elementary lattice cell and $\Lambda$-periodically repeated in space.

 \begin{remark}[Multi-atomic lattices] \crandallreqs Consider $n\in\mathds N_+$ particles at positions $\bm d_1,\ldots,\bm d_n\in E_{\Lambda}$ with weights $g_1,\ldots,g_n\in\mathds R$.
 Then the holomorphic continuation of the multi-atomic lattice sum